MarcosCosmos/portal/README.md

 Sometimes you may need to refresh the content-boxes, maybe there was a glitch, or, for example, busy chatango chatrooms left open all day may be occupying too much RAM.

 #Advanced Usage
+##Minimal view
+Minimal view attempts to minimise the amount of screen space occupied by the app controls etc, optimising the real estate for content.

+Minimal view can be entered by pressing the "Minimal View" menu button.

+To leave minimal view, simply press the menu button in top-right corner of the page.
 ##Sharing your configuration
 By hitting the Share menu button (it has a share icon), you can get a link that can be used to bookmark a layout and configuration, or send it to a friend.